-"Residential sewage influent offluent" means influent offluent that does not exceed a fiveday biochemical oxygen demand (CBOD5) of 230-228 milligrams per liter, total suspended solids of 145-80 milligrams per liter, and fats, greases and oils ○&G of 20 milligrams per liter.
+"Residential sewage effluent" means effluent that does not exceed a five-day biochemical oxygen demand (CBOD5) of 228 milligrams per liter, total suspended solids of 80 milligrams per liter, and O&G of 20 milligrams per liter.

 "Revision" means a change to a septic design for a permit that has been assigned a permit number, where the change is made before the permit is approved and issued.
 These may be required changes following the Health Department review or changes based on recommendations or requests to the designer.